matpow2/cuwo/README.md

 Status
 ======

 Right now, cuwo has a server that can serve clients.
-Players cannot yet see each other.
-A lot is still to be done though, but there is a basic scripting system in place.
+Players can see each other in the game, but a lot still needs to be done.
+There is a basic scripting system in place, which allows for chat commands, etc.

 There is also a working MITM server that can inject packets.
 It's useful for reverse-engineering the protocol and can be used as an alternative to a